 "GE is reinventing what power can do through hardware fused with intelligent software, and the output will rock the world," said GE Creative Director Andy Goldberg in a statement.
 "A live band of robots shows how metal and data can come together to create entirely new possibilities, powering everyday things such as music in innovative ways.
 It's this idea of new possibility that drives GE's commitment to innovative solutions."

 Over to You

 These are just two examples of B2B campaign marketing efforts, each used to achieve something very precise and targeted specifically at particular stages of the Inbound Marketing and sales funnel.

-Of course, very few companies have the budget to pull off something like GE’s Brilliant Machines campaign – but that doesn’t mean we can’t still turn to campaign marketing techniques to provide compelling experiences.
+Of course, very few companies have the budget to pull off something like GE’s Brilliant Machines succesful marketing campaign – but that doesn’t mean we can’t still turn to campaign marketing techniques to provide compelling experiences.

 Logicalis did this with its eBook and microsite content and email marketing strategy.
-And from social media campaign marketing through to storytelling, gamification, video marketing, podcast marketing and everything else in between – campaign marketing is all about finding innovative ways to reach specific audiences in engaging and immediate ways.
-Indeed, it is the very diversity of the approach that enables campaign marketing to enrich an ongoing Inbound Marketing strategy.
+And from social media campaign online marketing channels through to storytelling, gamification, video marketing, podcast marketing and everything else in between – campaign marketing is all about finding innovative ways to reach specific audiences in engaging and immediate ways.
+Indeed, it is the very diversity of the approach that enables campaign marketing to enrich an ongoing Inbound types of Marketing strategy.